 marked for $10.00 and another in a different quantity of tokens and

-sale amount for Cross Bay and Marine Parkway Bridges?
 I pondered this for several days.
 Then I had an epiphany.
 If one references the tariffs for the period before, (July 16, 1989) the discount token was .833 for all three Minor Crossings.
 But with the January 31, 1993 tariff, only the Henry Hudson toll increased; the Cross Bay & Marine Parkway remained the same at .833.
 This means, only the roll wrappers sold at the Henry Hudson would have to be adjusted for the new prepaid token discount rate of $1.00.
 Whatever roll that was in use for the prior tariff would just stay in use again, albeit only at Cross Bay and Marine Parkway Bridges.
 I had been thinking about it all wrong.
-One roll did not replace another roll, as I have come to expect with a change in value, but in this case they were both sold during the same time frame with the rolls of 11 TOKENS AND THIS TRIP - $10.00 sold only at Cross Bay and Marine Parkway Bridges and the 9 TOKENS AND THIS TRIP - $10.00 sold only at the Henry Hudson Bridge.
-But since the tokens were interchangeable, they were marked for all three crossings.
-This is the second time I got caught thinking this way, like I did with the Major Crossing Rolls of 8, which were sold alongside the rolls of 9 only with the rolls of 8 sold in pairs.
-And this raises an interesting fact which I had mentioned to Ms. Hankins.
-With the Rockaway rolls of tokens priced cheaper than the Henry Hudson Bridge roll of token, what was to stop an enterprising (a/k/a cheapskate) Westchester or northern Manhattan resident from buying the rolls at a Rockaway Crossing and using them at the Henry Hudson thereby saving 17 cents a token or $1.70 per roll?
-In reality, nothing; except it was a 40 mile round trip through two or three boroughs between Westchester and the Rockaways (depending on how you went), all with traffic, traffic lights, etc. For that era, what with an average vehicle economy of 20 mpg would have eaten most of the "profit" considering a 2 gallon round trip at $1.30 per gallon for that period of time in New York City.
-Honestly, it could not have been much of an issue for the TBTA as there is some factor built in to the expected revenues and shortfalls due to toll evaders, use of slugs, etc; so there would have to be some sort of "leeway" or "buffer" in the accounting to account for variables such as this.
-Moving along to the next tariff sheet of 1996; this next roll was issued: "11 TOKENS AND THIS TRIP" but the price is now $15.00.
-Please keep in mind, there should be another roll similar to this one: "11 TOKENS AND THIS TRIP" but which would be valued at $11.00; and would precede this issue $15.00; but it has not been seen as yet and will be added went it is observed.
-Nevertheless, this next roll conforms to the TBTA Minor Bridge toll tariff for the period of March 24, 1996 through May 17, 2003 ($1.75 cash fare, $1.25 discounted token, commensurate with the published 28.57 % discount:
+One roll did not replace another roll, as I have come to expect with a change in value; but in this case they were both sold during the same time frame.
+The rolls of 11 TOKENS AND THIS TRIP - $10.00 [.833 cents per token] was sold only at Cross Bay and Marine Parkway Bridges, and the 9 TOKENS AND THIS TRIP - $10.00 [$1.00 per token] was sold only at the Henry Hudson Bridge.
+It should also be noted the cash toll was the same between the three crossings at $1.50.
+Only the discount on the prepaid token rolls differed.
+Confused yet?
+And since the tokens themselves were interchangeable, the wrappers were marked for all three crossings.
+(This is the second time I got caught thinking this way, like I did with the Major Crossings Rolls of 8, which were sold alongside the rolls of 9 only with the rolls of 8 sold in pairs!)
+This raises an interesting fact which I had mentioned to Ms. Hankins.
+With the Cross Bay and Marine Parkway rolls of tokens priced cheaper than the Henry Hudson Bridge rolls of tokens, what was to stop an enterprising (a/k/a cheapskate) Westchester or northern Manhattan resident from buying the rolls at a Rockaway Crossing and using them at the Henry Hudson thereby saving 17 cents a token or $1.70 per roll?
+In reality, nothing; except it was a 40 mile round trip through two or three boroughs between Westchester and the Rockaways (depending on how you went), all with traffic, traffic lights, potholes, etc. For that era, what with an average vehicle economy of 20 mpg would have eaten most of the "profit" considering a 2 gallon round trip at $1.30 per gallon for that period of time in New York City.
+Honestly, even if a Henry Hudson motorist was to drive that distance to save the $1.70, it could not have been much of an financial issue for the TBTA as there is some factor built in to the expected revenues and related shortfalls due to toll evaders, use of slugs, etc. So there would have to be some sort of "leeway" or "buffer" (a/k/a "revenue leakage") in the calculations of the tariffs to account for variables such as this.
+Nevertheless, this next roll conforms to the TBTA Minor Bridge toll tariff for the period of March 24, 1996 ($1.75 cash fare, $1.25 discounted token, commensurate with the published 28.57 % discount) through February 3, 1998 which is the date on which Minor List token roll sales ended.
+And with these rolls, the discount was the same amongst the Henry Hudson, Cross Bay and Marine Parkway Bridges.
+Therefore, this is the final wrapper and roll denomination for the Minor List tokens, for general motorists.
+The Rockaway Resident Token Rolls remained in use.

 Order Sales